Working with you for the public

 Senior Consultant

-Annie Haswell is a Senior Consultant at Leapwise, specialising in policy, evaluation and behaviour change.
+Annie is a Senior Consultant at Leapwise, specialising in policy, evaluation and behaviour change.
 She also brings experience in organisational development, including governance improvement work.

 Annie has worked on Leapwise projects in policing, justice and local government, including a behaviour change project to reduce fly-tipping and work to promote preventative approaches in public services.
 She previously worked in the tech industry, developing behaviour change solutions that reduce carbon emissions.